FaserF/hassio-addons/sap-abap-cloud-dev/DOCS.md

 # SAP ABAP Cloud Developer Trial - Configuration

-> **⚠️ IMPORTANT:** This add-on is excluded from CI build/test workflows due to its size.
+> **⚠️ IMPORTANT:** this app is excluded from CI build/test workflows due to its size.
 It is only built during releases.

 ## Disclaimers

-> **NO LICENSE PROVIDED**: This add-on does NOT include any SAP license.
+> **NO LICENSE PROVIDED**: this app does NOT include any SAP license.
 >
 > **NO WARRANTY**: Provided "AS IS" without any warranty.
 The maintainer assumes NO LIABILITY for data loss or other issues.
 >